maelswarm/nymph/README.md

 This repository contains a program compiled from file "nymph_pp.c".
 This program acts as a preprocessor, converting Nymph files (extension \*.n) into C files.

+This project is very much in development...
+Please submit a issue if you see something that's worrisome (there are many things).

 ## Quick start

 * [Download the repo](https://github.com/roecrew/nymph/archive/master.zip)